louisesykes198/Resin-Treasures/README.md

 - Users earn a stamp after every successful order
 - Track stamps and rewards on profile

+### Newsletter
+- Email subscription form
+- Confirmation email when subscribed
+- Duplicate and invalid email detection
+- Unsubscribe link in emails
+- Admin view of subscribers
+- Export subscribers to CSV

 ### Admin Management
 - Add, update, and delete products
-- Manage categories and orders from admin dashboard
+- Manage categories and orders from the admin dashboard

 ### Static Pages
 - About Me page to share the creator's story